Odden69/memory-game/README.md

 -   JavaScript

 ### Programs Used
-- The [Gitpod](http://gitpod.io) terminal was used for writing the code, commit it to Git and push it to GitHub.
+- The [Gitpod](http://gitpod.io) terminal was used for writing the code, committing it to Git and pushing it to GitHub.
 - [Git](https://git-scm.com/) was used for version control.
 - [GitHub](https://github.com/) is used to store the project's code and to deploy the project to GitHub pages.
 - [Balsamiq](https://balsamiq.com/) was used to create the wireframes during the design process.